A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: The Heterogeneous Schelling Model with Incentives

-Each agent is able to identify each neighbor's race, and thus can determine the number of neighbors that share its color, $N_{\sigma}(i).$ An edge in a configuration $\sigma$ with vertices occupied by agent $i$ and $j$ is {\it racially homogeneous} if they are the same color (i.e., $r(i) = r(j)$) and {\it racially heterogeneous} otherwise.
+For each agent $i$, let $N_{\sigma}(i)$ be the number of neighbors of $i$ that share its color.
+An edge in a configuration $\sigma$ with vertices occupied by agents $i$ and $j$ is {\it racially homogeneous} if their colors agree (i.e., $r(i) = r(j)$) and {\it racially heterogeneous} otherwise.
 We define the total number of racially heterogeneous edges of a configuration $\sigma$ as $h(\sigma),$ and the total number of racially homogeneous edges as $e(\sigma).$